-The Work Systems Package (WSP) is a work system comprised of three manipulators, 2 television cameras, and

-15 interchangeable tools along with the required support equipment (Fig. 8).
+WSP.
+The Work Systems Package (WSP) is a work system comprising three manipulators, two television cameras, and 15 interchangeable tools along with the required support equipment (Fig. 9).
 It is adaptable to six different undersea vehicles.
 The system is capable of underwater tool exchange and can complete complex work operations without returning to the surface.
-For example, the simulated flight recorder recovery (Fig. 9) used seven different tools and was completed in $<2\frac{1}{2}$ h.
+For example, the simulated flight recorder recovery performed while operating with the CURV III used seven different tools and was completed in less than $2^{1}/{2}$ hr.
+(Fig. 10).
 The WSP, which is designed to operate to 6100 m (20 000 ft), is one of the most successful remote work systems ever developed for research and development.
-Considerable advances in remote work systems technology has been acquired due to the extensive amount of research performed with the WSP.
-Therefore, it is discussed in more detail.
+Considerable advances in remote work systems technology have been acquired due to the extensive amount of research performed with the WSP.
+Therefore, it is discussed later in more detail.

-Manipulators

-A simple, highly reliable, switch-controlled manipulator known as the linkage arm also has been developed by NOSC (Fig. 10).
+Manipulators.
+A simple, highly reliable, switch-controlled manipulator known as the linkage arm also has been developed by NOSC (Fig. 11).
 It is constructed through the use of a double parallelogram tubular linkage.
 This provides an arm with a high strength-to-weight ratio, capable of lifting 23 kg (50 lb), while weighing only 34 kg (75 lb).